Mostafa1Jamal1/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6-abs.c > is a source code for a function that computes the absolute value of an integer.
 - Prototype: int _abs(int);

+7-print_last_digit.c > is a source code for a function that prints the last digit of a number.
+- Prototype: int print_last_digit(int);
+- Returns the value of the last digit